OpenNews/datainstitute-website/homepage.md

 ## When + Where

-This year The Data Institute will return to its two-week, in-person format and take place July 10-21, with a welcome event on July 9.
-The Data Institute will take place in Washington, DC, on the campus of Howard University.
+This year The Data Institute will return to its two-week, in-person format and take place July 10-21 on the campus of Howard University in Washington, D.C.

 <span id="who"></span>

 ## Who

-If you’re a journalist passionate about learning how to use data, design and code to help tell stories, this workshop is for you.
-You don’t need to have any previous experience, but we want to see that you’ve demonstrated curiosity about telling stories with data.
+If you’re a journalist passionate about learning how to use data, design and code to help tell stories, this workshop is for you. _You don’t need to have any previous experience_, but we want to see that you’ve demonstrated curiosity about telling stories with data.
 Have you tinkered with data, design or code?
 [Tell us about it in the application](/apply/).

-With the move of the Data Institute to The Center for Journalism & Democracy’s home at Howard University, we’re especially excited to welcome applicants from HBCUs—alumni, professors, and current students.
-In addition, we strongly encourage applications from members of tribal nations, Hispanic-Serving Institutions, and other groups historically left out of opportunities like these.
+With the move of the Data Institute to the Center for Journalism & Democracy’s home at Howard University, we’re especially excited to welcome applicants from HBCUs—alumni, professors, and current students.
+In addition, we strongly encourage applications from members of tribal nations, Hispanic-Serving Institutions, and other groups historically left out of opportunities such as these.

 If you’ve ever felt intimidated by learning to code and doing math, don’t count yourself out, because we’ve all been there.
-Most of the teachers you’ll have at the Data Institute majored in the humanities, such as Journalism, English, History or Philosophy.
+Most of the teachers you’ll have at the Data Institute majored in the humanities, such as journalism, English, history or philosophy.

 All workshop students will need to use their own laptop, which must be able to install software like R Studio.
 This means that Chromebooks and iPads won’t work.
 We’ll provide other materials, including links to where you can get the software we’ll be using for free.

 You must be an Ida B. Wells Society member to apply.
-Membership is free and [you can sign up here](https://idabwellssociety.org/membership-account/membership-levels/), and then [fill out The Data Institute application here](/apply/).
+Membership is free and [you can sign up here](https://idabwellssociety.org/membership-account/membership-levels/), and then [fill out the Data Institute application here](/apply/).

 <!--